 If you have some local history to share or a theme to suggest, please get in touch with us at email@example.com or phone Graeme on 0418 462 591 or Peta on 0437 588 848.

-Articles are best emailed in plain text or as a Word document.
+Articles are best emailed in plain text or as a Word document (with a note in each place a photo or image is to be added) .
 Photographs and other images are best emailed in jpg format at least 300kb or larger along with a suggested caption and copyright credits for both the original and the digital image.
+Please do not embed photos in the Word document.

 ~ ~ ~